drwaterman/python-endpoint/README.md

 To run on the command-line:

 ```
-gunicorn -k gevent -b 0.0.0.0 api:__hug_wsgi__
+gunicorn -k gevent -b 0.0.0.0:5000 api
 ```

 ## Docker for Deployment
 This module also contains a Dockerfile that can be used to build an image that automates running the REST server.
-It installs all the required libraries and starts `gunicorn`, on port 8000.
-You need to expose port 8000 to access it from the host machine.
+It installs all the required libraries and starts `gunicorn`, on port 5000.
+You need to expose port 5000 to access it from the host machine.